 Sediment reduction goals

-Significant changes in policy, technology, and the science behind these issues are expected over this 25-year period.
+Significant changes in policy, technology, and the science behind these issues are expected over the next 20 years.
 Because these changes may influence planning efforts in unforeseen ways, a focus on meeting shorter-term goals will help ensure that each step of the implementation process is based on current data and information.

-The MPCA determined the goals from TMDL studies for sediment in the two rivers.
-The studies focus on achieving the level of nutrients, or load, that the rivers can accept and still meet state water quality standards for aquatic recreation.
+The MPCA determined sediment reduction goals for the Minnesota River and the south metro portion of the Mississippi River from TMDL studies for sediment in the two rivers.
+The studies focus on achieving the level of sediment, or load, that the rivers can accept and still meet state water quality standards for aquatic recreation.
 The TMDLs are part of a nationwide effort under the federal Clean Water Act to identify and clean up pollution in streams, rivers and lakes.
 Following the studies, the MPCA works with local partners to develop plans to reduce the pollutants.

 Sources of sediment

 Because the majority of the suspended sediment load in the South Metro Mississippi River comes from the Minnesota River, efforts in the Minnesota River basin directly affect downstream areas.
 Sediment erosion in the Minnesota River Basin and its tributaries comes from four main sources:

 - Uplands — surface erosion from areas of exposed soil

 - Urban areas and other developed land uses

 According to several scientific studies, the greatest contributors to increased sediment in the Minnesota River are ravines, bluffs and streambanks, often referred to as “near-channel sources.”

 The sediment reduction strategy emphasizes the importance of citizen involvement in setting short- and long-term goals, tracking progress, and adapting to future research and monitoring.